 The Westinghouse WGen7500 is a great dual-fuel generator that can run on propane or gasoline.
 The push-button start allows it to be used in almost any setting and is easy enough for anybody to operate.

-You may obtain up to 27 hours of runtime if you used both fuels together.
+You may obtain up to 27 hours of runtime if you use both fuels together.
 As a result, it is useful as an emergency source of home backup power during extended power outages.

 The Westinghouse WGen7500 is likewise very simple to set up.
 There is no yanking or tugging, simply a single button push.
 The remote start is an even more convenient approach that distinguishes this generator.
 This generator starts immediately up, eliminating the need to turn it off in the middle of a storm.

-This generator also has a number of safety features.
+This generator also has several safety features.
 The low oil shutoff feature keeps the engine from stalling.
-Generators are frequently left unattended for long periods of time, and when an engine runs out of oil and continues to run, it is not long before it is completely ruined.
+Generators are frequently left unattended for long periods, and when an engine runs out of oil and continues to run, it is not long before it is completely ruined.
 As a result, the automatic shut-off feature is extremely useful.

 The fuel shutoff, on the other hand, is manual.
 When an engine shuts down without burning all of the remaining fuel in the line, the carburetor corrodes.